 Rompetrol Rafinare is the third largest taxpayer in Romania, directing around USD 1.2 billion per year to the local budget.
-The total contribution in years 2007-2017 was around USD 14.8 billion.
+The total contribution in years 2007-2018 was over 15.9 billion USD.

 The on-going development of the operations in the two refineries has positioned Rompetrol Rafinare as the largest exporter of oil products and the third largest exporter in Romania.

 The company has been ranked among the top local importers for many years, and contributed to the import-export balance of Romania, importing crude oil and exporting high-value refined products, which account for more than 4% of the total exports of the entire Romanian processing industry.